 (hip/2 + 1) – ½ + 2 inches for the back

-And the length of these 2 rectangles should be approximate length of your skirt.
+And the length of these 2 rectangles should be the approximate length of your skirt.
 I made mine 24 inches.

 Cut these rectangles from the pattern material.
 Make sure you cut straight, keeping four 90 degrees angles.
 Draw visible lines for the center front and center back.
 To avoid confusion, mark all necessary lines with a marker.

 Pin these rectangles together at the sides.
 These will be our side seams.
 Leave some distance to put it on the model.
+The video below exemplifies this.

 I tied an elastic around her waist so we can see clearly where her natural waistline is.